amirrezagh75/amirrezagh75/README.md

 # This is my resume
 ---
  Hi. this is my online resume.
-I have use these methods for my design.
+I have used these methods for my design.

  1. **html5**
  2. **css3**